rickosborne/cascades/md/31-5-5-the-importance-of.md

 "Right this way, sir," I said for the audience.

 One look at Mary told me all that I needed to know.
-There was no rise and fall of her blankets as she breathed.
+There was no rise and fall of her blankets.
 I let my gaze linger on her, then over to Ernest, to underline the situation.

-It was detente, our own little Cold War right there in the aisle.
+It was détente, our own little Cold War right there in the aisle.
 Except that no one else could see the growing anger on his face, and what they could see of mine looked as pleasant as ever.

 He unbuckled and rose, hunching to avoid the overhead.